emoto-kc-ak/-supersami-react-native-foreground-service/Installation.md

 ```

 ###  3#
-Next Step will be to go to your main Activity and add support to receive interactions of notification in your js code.
-To do that Declear a global variable like this.
+The Next Step will be to go to your main Activity and add support to receive interactions of notification in your js code.
+To do that Declare a global variable like this.
 ```
 	public  boolean  isOnNewIntent = false;
 ```